anwar-opu/Smart-Audio-Book/README.md

   - Enter the end page number when prompted.

 The application will read aloud the text from the specified range of pages.

+## Acknowledgments
+- `pyttsx3` : For providing the text-to-speech functionality, which makes it possible to convert text from the PDF into spoken words.
+- `PyPDF2` : For offering tools to extract text from PDF files, enabling the script to read and process document content.